fabmlk/php-oauth-lib-rs/README.md

     $rs = new RemoteResourceServer($config);
     $rs->verifyRequest();

-Onlt the `tokenInfoEndpoint` configuration parameter is required, the others are optional:
+Only the `tokenInfoEndpoint` configuration parameter is required, the others are optional:

 * `tokenInfoEndpoint` - specify the location at which to verify the OAuth token;